HEALTH INSURANCE COVERAGE AFTER EMPLOYMENT ENDS

 While I am considering enrollment in COBRA during the 60 day period, do I have coverage?
 What about medical expenses incurred during that period?

-You will not be initially covered under the plan during the election period until you enroll in in COBRA.
-However, if a COBRA election is made, and applicable premiums are paid, your group health plan will be reactivated back to the day following the termination date of your old health insurance policy and any covered claims would be released for payment.
+You will not be covered under the plan during the election period.
+Your group health coverage will cease as of midnight on your last day of employment.
+Any claims occurring after that date will not be paid.
+However, if a COBRA election is made, and applicable premiums are paid, your group health plan will be reactivated back to the day following your termination date and any covered claims would be released for payment.

 Can I drop health coverage at termination and pick up COBRA at a later date?